 Are homes free?

 Habitat homes are not free.
 Each candidate for a Habitat home must qualify to become a homeowner.
-They must have a good (but not necessarily perfect) credit history, they must be able to afford a zero percent mortgage where the mortgage principal is paid each month by the homeowner, they must have a good history of paying rent and other bills in a timely manner.
+They must have a good (but not necessarily perfect) credit history, they must be able to afford a mortgage where the mortgage principal is paid each month by the homeowner, they must have a good history of paying rent and other bills in a timely manner.

 What are the qualifications for a homeowner applicant?

-Each applicant must be a resident of Powhatan or held a job in Powhatan for the last year.
+Each applicant must be a resident of Powhatan, or held a job in Powhatan for the last year.
 They must be willing to put in at least 200 hours of sweat equity in the construction of the home.
-They must be goodwill ambassadors for Habitat For Humanity after moving into the home.
-Each applicant must watch our informational info and file out an application giving job history, rental history, credit history and more.
+They must be good will ambassadors for Habitat For Humanity after moving into the home.
+Each applicant must watch our informational info and file out an application giving job history, rental history, credit history, and more.

 Is Habitat now accepting applications?